Iwasawa Main Conjecture for Rankin-Selberg p-adic L-functions: Abstract

 \section{Abstract}

 In this paper we prove that the $p$-adic $L$-function that interpolates the Rankin-Selberg product of a general modular form and a CM form of higher weight divides the characteristic ideal of the corresponding Selmer group.
-This is one divisibility of the Iwasawa main conjecture for the $p$-adic $L$-function.
-We prove this conjecture using the congruences between Klingen Eisenstein series and cusp forms on the group $\mathrm{GU}(3,1)$, following the strategy of a recent work of C. Skinner and E. Urban.
-This theorem can be used to deduce a converse of Gross-Zagier-Kolyvagin theorem and the precise BSD formula in the rank one case.
+This is one divisibility of the Iwasawa main conjecture for this $p$-adic $L$-function.
+We prove this conjecture using congruences between Klingen-Eisenstein series and cusp forms on the group $\mathrm{GU}(3,1)$, following the strategy of recent work by C. Skinner and E. Urban.
+The actual argument is, however, more complicated due to the need to work with general Fourier-Jacobi expansions.
+This theorem is used to deduce a converse of the Gross-Zagier-Kolyvagin theorem and the $p$-adic part of the precise BSD formula in the rank one case.